Service Design Project: Trades For My Home

 Late 2015, a small team was tasked with delivering the MVP (minimum viable product) of a tradesmen service, in just 5 weeks.
 The goal was the leverage the builders network IAG already had in place, while delivering a valuable service to internal customers initially, and ultimately external customers.
 Given the large size of IAG, delivering any end-to-end service in 5 weeks was unheard of.
 We were in affect a ‘startup’ but within a large organisation, which had certain challenges.

-As the UX designer, I was responsible for not just the initial digital booking but also the tradesmen experience with the customer.
+As the Lead UX, I was responsible for not just the initial digital booking but also the tradesmen experience with the customer.
 I worked closely with the team consisting of a developer, product owner, SME and iteration manager in an agile format to deliver the best possible experience to our users, on time and on budget.

 I started by immersing myself in the preliminary research (from colleagues in the HCD team), which had tested the initial service concept with both customers and also tradesmen.